mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 See {{?I-D.thomson-tmi}} for more guidance.

 Another kind of intermediation is created when a new feature or service is built using a standard as a substrate.
-For example, many Web sites offer new functions like social networking and aggregated news updates that can be viewed as a form of proprietary protocol.
+For example, many Web sites offer new functions like social networking and aggregated news updates that can be viewed as a proprietary intermediary function on the Internet.
 These intermediaries may not be a format part of the underlying protocol (in the case of Web sites, HTTP), but they can still interpose a third party into communication.
-This kind of intermediation is more effectively dealt with by standardising the function; see {{up}}.
+This kind of intermediation is more effectively dealt with by standardising the function, rather than restricting the capability of the protocol; see {{up}}.

 ## Avoid Over-Extensibility {#evolution}

-An important feature of Internet protocols is their ability to evolve over time, so that they can meet new requirements and adapt to new conditions without requiring a 'flag day' to convert users.
+An important feature of Internet protocols is their ability to evolve over time, so that they can meet new requirements and adapt to new conditions without requiring a "flag day" to upgrade implementations.
 Typically, protocol evolution is accommodated through extension mechanisms, where optional features can be added over time in an interoperable fashion.

-However, protocol extensions can also bring risk of platform centralization if a powerful entity can change the target for meaningful interoperability by adding proprietary extensions to a standard protocol.
+However, protocol extensions can also increase the risk of platform centralization if a powerful entity can change the target for meaningful interoperability by adding proprietary extensions to a standard protocol.
 This is especially true when the core standard does not itself provide sufficient utility on its own.

 For example, the SOAP protocol {{SOAP}} was an extremely flexible framework, allowing vendors to attempt to capture the market by requiring use of their preferred extensions to interoperate.

-This kind of centralization risk can be mitigated in a few ways.
-First and foremost, Internet protocols SHOULD provide concrete utility to the majority of their users as published; 'framework' standards facilitate this kind of risk.

-Furthermore, Internet protocols SHOULD NOT make every aspect of their operation extensible; extension points SHOULD be reasoned, appropriate boundaries for flexibility and control.
-When extension points are defined, they SHOULD NOT allow an extension to declare itself to be mandatory-to-interoperate, as that pattern invites abuse.
+Therefore, standards efforts should be focused on providing concrete utility to the majority of their users as published, rather than being a "framework" where interoperability is not immediately available.
+Furthermore, Internet protocols should not make every aspect of their operation extensible; extension points should be reasoned, appropriate boundaries for flexibility and control.
+When extension points are defined, they should not allow an extension to declare itself to be mandatory-to-interoperate, as that pattern invites abuse.

 # Security Considerations